-To contribute to a better world by inspiring a passion for science and nature through discovery.
+To inspire a passion for science and nature.

 EcoTarium is well rooted in the Worcester community as an organization dedicated to the study of science and nature.
 The private, non-profit institution was founded in 1825 as the Worcester Lyceum of Natural History and was incorporated in 1884 as the Worcester Natural History Society — EcoTarium's legal identity.
 Our transition from the New England Science Center to the EcoTarium in 1998 refocused the museum on its roots in the natural sciences with a focus on hands-on exploration and discovery.
 The name change accompanied a major capital development program that has transformed the building and grounds into an accessible learning and discovery center for families.